Net sales grew 2% during first quarter 2019, driven by core brand gross sales growth of 15%,

 |Cash paid for interest||$||135||$||334|

 |Non Cash Investing and Financing Activities|

-Modified EBITDA is used as a supplemental measure of the Company’s performance.
-However, Modified EBITDA is not a recognized measurement under GAAP and should not be considered as an alternative to net income, income from operations or any other performance measure derived in accordance with GAAP or as an alternative to cash flow from operating activities as a measure of liquidity.
-The Company defines Modified EBITDA as net income (loss), plus interest expense, depreciation and amortization, stock-based compensation, impairments and changes in fair value of warrant expenses.
-Set forth below is a reconciliation of Modified EBITDA to net income (loss) for the three month periods ended March 31, 2018 and 2017:
+In addition to our GAAP results, we present Modified EBITDA as a supplemental measure of our performance.
+However, Modified EBITDA is not a recognized measurement under GAAP and should not be considered as an alternative to net income, income from operations or any other performance measure derived in accordance with GAAP, or as an alternative to cash flow from operating activities as a measure of liquidity.
+We define Modified EBITDA as net income (loss), plus interest expense, depreciation and amortization, stock-based compensation, changes in fair value of warrant expense, and one-time restructuring-related costs including employee severance and asset impairment.

 |Modified EBITDA adjustments:|

 We present Modified EBITDA because we believe it assists investors and analysts in comparing our performance across reporting periods on a consistent basis by excluding items that we do not believe are indicative of our core operating performance.
 In addition, we use Modified EBITDA in developing our internal budgets, forecasts and strategic plan; in analyzing the effectiveness of our business strategies in evaluating potential acquisitions; and in making compensation decisions and in communications with our board of directors concerning our financial performance.
 Modified EBITDA has limitations as an analytical tool, which includes, among others, the following:

 |●||Modified EBITDA does not reflect our cash expenditures, or future requirements, for capital expenditures or contractual commitments;|